 We’ve heard a great deal about homeschooling lately, and the topic is creating quite a buzz.
-Many parents have to look into educating a child at home because of the nationwide quarantine.
+Many parents must consider educating a child at home because of the nationwide quarantine.
 Among many, many other challenges most parents are facing is finding the best homeschool curriculum for their child.

 When I decided to homeschool my child, I had no idea how many resources were actually out there.
-I went from not knowing anything about homeschool (because I never had a grand plan to do it) to suddenly feeling tremendously overwhelmed by the vast amounts of information available.
+I went from not knowing anything about homeschooling (because I never had a grand plan to do it) to suddenly feeling tremendously overwhelmed by the vast amounts of information available.
 I quickly figured out that homeschooling is becoming more accepted by society and is rising.
-Because of the positive trend, more people are talking about it and giving it some serious consideration.
+Because of the positive trend, more people are discussing it and seriously considering it.

 Right now, you may have no choice but to homeschool, and you need some guidance.
 Or you may be asking yourself, is homeschooling right for my family and me in the long run?
 Let’s dive right in and discover what all the talk is about.